Last Updated on December 15, 2022 by Stone

-As I mentioned in the article “Gray Wolves Ecosystem -Unexpected benefit“, wolves prefer to travel along man-made corridors such as logging roads, snowmobile trails, and so on when they exist.
-They can move around more quickly that way.
+As I mentioned in the article “Gray Wolves Ecosystem -Unexpected benefit,” wolves prefer to travel along man-made corridors.
+This includes logging roads, snowmobile trails, and so on.
+They can move around more quickly this way.

-A study that was published in June of 2021in the journal Frontier in Ecology and the Environment looked at a large area of land (92 square km or 35.5 square miles) near Fort Nelson, BC.
-The study was funded by the British Columbia Oil and Gas Research and Innovation Society.
+A study was published in June of 2021 in the journal Frontier in Ecology and the Environment.
+It looked at a large area of land (92 square km or 35.5 square miles) near Fort Nelson, BC.
+The British Columbia Oil and Gas Research and Innovation Society funded the study.

 Over 100 wildlife motion-sensing cameras were set up in the wilderness to track the movements of predators and prey.
-The predators took advantage of human-made landscape alterations and traveled along gas and oil cutlines or trap lines in the forest to access the caribou herds.
+The predators took advantage of human-made landscape alterations.
+They traveled along the forest’s gas and oil cutlines or trap lines to access the caribou herds.

-Researchers downed trees to obstruct these paths and piled up the earth in the wetlands where the caribou are found to mimic natural hills and bulges in the landscape.
+Researchers downed trees to obstruct these paths.
+They piled up the earth in the wetlands mimicking natural hills and bulges.

 The scientists banked on the fact that wolves and caribou are specific about the landscapes they prefer to use.
-The land was essentially made harder to use by the wolves and the same changes afforded protection to the caribou by decreasing encounters with wolves.
+The land was essentially made harder for wolves to travel.
+These changes afforded protection to the caribou by decreasing encounters with wolves.

-The results were immediately seen with an 85% reduction in wolf-caribou encounters and a 60% in bear-caribou encounters.
+Positive results were immediately seen.
+There was an 85% reduction in wolf-caribou encounters and a 60% in bear-caribou encounters.

-Wildlife officials with the BC government questioned the validity of the study stating that it only proves that fewer wolves and caribou walked past the cameras, not that fewer caribou were killed.
+Wildlife officials with the BC government questioned the study’s validity.
+They argued that it only proved that fewer wolves and caribou walked past the cameras, not that fewer caribou were killed.

-There is also the fact that paths are created by other human activity such as ATV use and in the winter, snowmobiles, which would reduce the effectiveness of the barriers created.
-So as it stands currently, the BC government will only entertain a culling of wolves as a solution.
+There is also the fact that paths are created by other human activities.
+ATV and snowmobile use would reduce the effectiveness of the barriers.
+So as it stands currently, the BC government will only entertain culling wolves as a solution.

-In July, the environmental group, Pacific Wild, took the BC government to court because the wildlife act was amended in January 2021 to allow wolves to be trapped with a net gun from a helicopter.
+In July, the environmental group, Pacific Wild, took the BC government to court.
+They were upset that the wildlife act was amended in January 2021.
+The amendment allowed wolves to be trapped with a net gun from a helicopter.
 The wolves are then radio-collared and released.

-When the wolf rejoins its pack, the location is known and the pack is found and shot by snipers from a helicopter.
+When the wolf rejoins its pack, it is easily found, and snipers shoot the pack members from a helicopter.
 This is known as the Judas Tactic.

 Shooting a wolf from a helicopter is an inhumane form of euthanasia.
-Not every wolf shot is killed right away but it is left to die in the snow as the helicopter flies away.
+Not every wolf shot is killed immediately, but it is left to die in the snow as the helicopter flies away.
 There is no public oversight of the killing operation.

-British Columbia is one of only two Canadian provinces that has not adopted the Canadian Council on Animal Care standards that guide the welfare and humane treatment of wild and domestic animals.
+British Columbia is one of only two Canadian provinces that has not adopted the Canadian Council on Animal Care standards.
+These standards guide the welfare and humane treatment of wild and domestic animals.

-Wolves are intelligent, social animals that live as a family in packs.
+Wolves are intelligent, social animals that live as a family.
 The cull exposes wolves to traumatic events where they watch pack members chased to exhaustion and shot from helicopters.

 To date, the wolf cull program has cost the province $2.2 million dollars.

 By all accounts, the decline of the caribou in British Columbia is due primarily to our destruction of their habitat.
-Wolves do kill some caribou, but we are pinning the whole thing on them so we can keep on destroying the habitat guilt-free.
+Wolves kill some caribou, but we are pinning the whole thing on them to keep destroying the habitat guilt-free.

 How to Help

-If you would like to help with the plight of British Columbia’s wolves, check out Pacific Wild and consider a donation.
+If you want to help with the plight of British Columbia’s wolves, check out Pacific Wild and consider donating.
 Wolves are in trouble in most places they are found.
 Here are other ways that you could help: